Category: Random Walks

 For small Markov processes the simplest way to represent the process is often in terms of its state transition diagram.
 In-state transition diagram each state (outcome) represents the process as a node in a graph.
 The arcs in the graph represent possible transitions between states of the process.
 The arcs are labeled by the transition rates between the states.

-Random walks are widely being used in many fields such as Ecology, Economics, Psychology, Computer Science, Physics, Chemistry, and Biology, etc. Random walks explain the observed behavior of processes in all these fields, serving as a fundamental model for the recorded stochastic activity.
+Random walks model are widely used in many fields such as Ecology, Economics, Psychology, Computer Science, Physics, Chemistry, Biology, etc. Random walks explain the observed behavior of processes in all these fields, serving as a fundamental model for the recorded stochastic activity.